Bulle Rock

-Bulle Rock was imported to America by a merchant mariner named James Patton, and owned by a Samuel Gist of Hanover County, Virginia Colony.
-Bulle Rock was thought to be an older horse by the time he arrived in America, but still was mated to at least 39 English or Spanish mares, and the fillies he got were in turn mated with other imported English stallions.
+Originally owned by James Patton, Bulle Rock was later sold to Samuel Gist of Hanover County, Virginia Colony.
+Bulle Rock was thought to be an older horse by the time he arrived in America, but still was mated to at least 39 English, Spanish, or Narragansett Pacer mares, and the fillies he got were in turn mated with other imported English Thoroughbred stallions.
+The latter included Messenger, who was imported in 1788, and Diomed, who was imported in 1798.
 His reputation was made by the descendants of one of his daughters, who was owned by the Belair Stud.